Priya2149/financial-risk-modeling-project/README.md

 # Financial Risk Modeling Project

-This repository showcases my hands-on work in **quantitative research and financial risk modeling**, inspired by the **JPMorgan Chase Quantitative Research Virtual Experience Program (Forage)**.
+This project contains my completed work from the **JPMorgan Chase & Co.
+Quantitative Research Virtual Experience Program on Forage**.
+It demonstrates applied skills in **forecasting, risk modeling, and credit analysis** using Python and real-world style financial datasets.
+All code, and documentation were done by me, with outputs published here as proof of completion.

 The project demonstrates practical applications of data science and machine learning in finance, covering:
 - Time series forecasting of commodity prices